Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 Venus flytraps catch food when they’re outdoors, where bugs are free and many (sadly).
 They can eat any insect that triggers their traps, as long as the insect is small enough to fit.
 A trap that eats a bug too big for it will turn black and die.

-Don’t feed more tham 2/3s the trap!
+Don’t feed more than 2/3s the trap’s size!

 As a rule of thumb, food that is 2/3 and below the size of the trap is ok.
 Traps will also die after eating a certain number of times, but as long as your Venus flytrap is making new leaves, this is ok!
+Don’t worry too much about dead traps.
+New growth is key.

 Some traps are so big, they can eat little animals like tiny frogs or lizards.
 This is kind of gross, but cool.
+Though they feed well, the dry carcasses of the prey stays behind.
+Nature washes these away with rain, but in this case, you’re the one who does clean up.

 🪴 Since carnivorous plants evolved to eat bugs, they need to be fed, right?